turingschool/curriculum/source/paths/elevate/integrating_salesforce.markdown

 ### Writing Data with `psql`

-Let's writing data directly to our production database using `psql`:
+Let's write data directly to our production database using `psql`:

 {% terminal %}
 $ heroku pg:psql